 Visit local craft shows to see what homemade goods people in your area are already making.
 Think about any niche areas you see missing.
 Start by selling crafts to friends and family.
 If you are successful, they will share your crafts and help you find more customers.

-Tips for Teens 13 and Up
+Tips for Finding Jobs for Teens 13 and Up

 - Child labor laws generally prohibit 13-year-olds from working outside the home unless they are employed in a business owned entirely by their parents or participating in agricultural work.